 Age

 Premiums increase with age.
-Most one-way travellers are younger Kiwis on their OE, which keeps premiums lower.
+Many one-way travellers are younger Australians relocating for career opportunities, which keeps premiums lower.
 Older travellers or those with pre-existing conditions may face higher premiums or more limited options.

 💊